Skip to main content

-We're excited to announce that after a successful trial, most Anderson chargers are now fully compatible with Charge Anytime, our free EV add-on.
+We're excited to announce that after a successful trial, most Anderson chargers are now fully compatible with Charge Anytime.

-If you have an Andersen A2 (2024) or Andersen A3 EV charger model.* You can now sign up for Charge Anytime and get our super-low smart charging rate of 7p per kWh – at any time of the day or night.** Not only that, our clever tech means you’ll be charging when the grid is greenest.***.
+If you have an Andersen A2 (2024) or Andersen A3 EV charger model.* You can now sign up for Charge Anytime and get our super smart charging at any time, day or night.
+Not only that, our clever tech means you’ll be charging when the grid is greenest.**.
 So it’s better for your wallet, and the planet too.

 How to sign up to Charge Anytime